 - family history of MS: A family history increases the risk of developing MS. The closer the relationship, the higher the risk.
 For example, if your identical twin develops the illness, your chances are about 30%.
 But research has shown that there is no single "MS gene."
 It will take many more years to understand the role that genetics play in MS.

 - environmental factors: MS occurs most commonly in those living in northern climates, including anywhere north of Denver or Philadelphia in North America.
 MS is also common in Northern Europe and Japan.
-Where you spend the first 15 years of your life plays a crucial role in your odds of developing MS. Tropical and southern regions are considered low risk.
-If at age 15 or older you moved from the south to a high-risk area in the north, you are still considered to be at low risk for the disease.
-If you moved before age 15, you would then have a higher risk.
+Where you spend your early life may play a role in your odds of developing MS. Tropical and southern regions may be considered low risk.
+If you moved from the south to a higher risk area in the north during your early life, you may still have a low risk for the disease.
 There is some early evidence that sunlight exposure and high levels of vitamin D may decrease the chance of developing MS. However, further research is required before supplements can be recommended for this purpose.

 - infections: Researchers believe that many autoimmune diseases are provoked by some kind of infection that strikes people who have a certain genetic makeup.
 Many bacteria carry proteins that can mimic the cells of the body.
 This can trick your body's defences into attacking your own tissues, even after the infection has gone.
 Recently, researchers have been looking at viruses as possible triggers, especially those that cause chickenpox and herpes